 Lion Park Introduction

-During the Taisho and Showa periods after Japan occupied Taiwan, the "Su-Nan Highway," which stretches from Su'ao to Nanfang'ao, serves as a branch road starting from the "Su-Hua Highway."
-Carved along the mountain cliffs adjacent to Su'ao Bay, it features several hills formed from rich soil and rock, leaving behind small hills on the coastal side after the road was constructed.
-As it offers a superb view overlooking Su'ao Harbor, in 1985 (Republic of China 74), the Su'ao Lions Club chose to build a small lion memorial park on one of the larger hills in collaboration with the "Kitakyushu East International Lions Club" from Japan.
-The design includes a gazebo and flowerbed, as well as a majestic lion statue made of reinforced concrete sitting atop the hill.
-After the opening of "Yishan Road" at Su'ao Harbor in 1994 (Republic of China 83), the previously only-accessible "Su-Nan Highway" became an idle road due to its winding conditions.
-Today, "Su-Nan Highway" has transformed into a major exercise trail for local residents.
-The "Lion Park," located on a mountainside, overlooks the Pacific Ocean and is the best viewpoint for enjoying attractions such as Su'ao Harbor, Nanfang'ao Cross-Harbor Bridge, Nanfang'ao, and Beifang'ao.
-It is also one of the favored shooting spots for photography enthusiasts.
+During the Taisho and Showa periods after Japan occupied Taiwan, the "Sunan Highway," which extends from Su'ao to Nanfang'ao, is a branch of the "Su-Hua Highway."
+It was carved along the cliffs facing Su'ao Bay.
+Along the way, several hills were left on the coastal side due to the rich soil and stones after road construction.
+As a prime viewing spot overlooking Su'ao Harbor, in the 74th year of the Republic of China, the Su'ao Lions Club chose the largest of these hills to co-finance with the "Kitakyushu East International Lions Club" from Japan to establish a small lion memorial park.
+The design includes a pavilion and flower garden, and a majestic lion statue made of reinforced concrete was sculpted on the hill.
+After the opening of "Yishan Road" at Su'ao Harbor in the 83rd year of the Republic of China, the original "Sunan Highway," which was the only route from Su'ao to Nanfang'ao and had a more winding path, became a neglected road.
+Today, the "Sunan Highway" has transformed into the main exercise path for local residents.
+The "Lion Park," located halfway up the hill, overlooks the Pacific Ocean and is the best vantage point to view attractions such as Su'ao Harbor, the Nanfang'ao Cross-Harbor Bridge, Nanfang'ao, and Beifang'ao, making it a popular spot for photography enthusiasts.